 You’ve found us after hearing a radio ad, in a language you wouldn’t have been able to understand.
 Thank you for being interested in hearing the voices of First Nations people.

 WACOSS has a vision for an inclusive, just and equitable society.
 We drive social change with communities and through collective action.
-This campaign is a joint initiative between 21 community service organisations who have been walking alongside First Nations people for many years in their journey towards reconciliation.
+This campaign is a joint initiative between 23 community service organisations and Wildlings Creative Agency who have been walking alongside First Nations people for many years in their journey towards reconciliation.
 A Voice to Parliament is what 80% of First Nations people want and what our sector knows is needed.
 We support a Voice to Parliament because it is the right thing to do, because it’s our sector’s purpose to support communities who have been left behind, but ultimately, because, it’s the very least we can do.

 Please hear the voice of these local First Nations people.
-And, join us in voting YES to The Voice on October 14th.
+And, join us in voting YES to The Voice on Saturday 14 October.

 On 24 February 2023, the WACOSS Board unanimously agreed to support the ‘Yes’ campaign for constitutional recognition for First Nations Australians through a Voice to Parliament.